 Vintage or reproduction barkcloth is a wonderful fabric for mid century rooms.
 I particularly like it for draperies and coordinating pillows — be sure to get upholstery weight.
 I have experience with at least three barkcloths on the market today — and today spotlight eight places to buy vintage style reproduction barkcloth.

-The first two images above are from Full Swing Textiles.
 They have a wonderful, wide selection of barkcloth styles — from tropicals and botanicals to 1950s googie atomic… to Adirondack camp style…. to solids and stripes.
 Their fabrics are not cheap — but they sent me a whole bundle of swatches last year, and oh my, they are the real deal.
 Link: Full Swing Textiles.

 When I think of vintage barkcloth, I first think of tropical designs — for the kind of curtains that go with rattan furniture or in tiki bars.
 I tend to think these were the “originals” more so than other designs.
 There is a site called Barkcloth Hawaii that seems to have a good selection.
 Note, we are now getting into the more mass produced manufacturers, I *think*.
 Before making a big purchase you are going to want to see samples and do research on durability, colorfastness and hand remembering that, usually, you get what you pay for.
 Link: Barkcloth Hawaii.

 Tonic Living has one design I didn’t see anywhere else, along with others I see repeated on other sites.
 Cindy bought her drapery fabric (which was not barkcloth) here and reported a positive experience.
 Link: Tonic Living fabrics.